 We will welcome each team onto the stage to celebrate their work together.

 For more information, contact Catherine Fitzgerald Wyatt at 804.692.3999 or email@example.com.

 This is a free event.
 Registration is required.
 Register here.
+Seating in the Lecture Hall is available on a first come, first served basis.
 Limited free parking is available in the deck underneath the Library building.

 Come back and join in Saturday's festivities.
 On July 8, 12:00–4:00 p.m., join us for performances, displays and activities highlighting old and new Virginia musical traditions including blues, Bomba and Plena, fiddling, shape-note singing and more.
 The Library will also display rare items from our music collections and provide activities for young visitors.

 - Friday, July 7, 2023